matthewberger/matthewberger.github.io/teaching/aml/fall2022/assignments/assignment4/index.md

 ### Inference

 We are concerned with performing inference, and thus, drawing samples from the posterior distribution.
-Given the above model definition, a "sample", indexed by $s$ is comprised of a user representation matrix $\mathbf{U}_s$, a beer representation matrix $\mathbf{V}_s$, and precision parameters $\lambda_{u,s}$ and $\lambda_{v,s}$.
+Given the above model definition, a sample, indexed by $s$ is comprised of a user representation matrix $\mathbf{U}_{s}$, a beer representation matrix $\mathbf{V}_{s}$, and precision parameters $\lambda_{u,s}$ and $\lambda_{v,s}$.
 For computing the predictive distribution, we perform Monte Carlo integration with the drawn user and beer matrices over the withheld test preferences (user-beer pairings).
 MC integration will provide us with the predictive mean.

 ### Data and starting code